Boro, FC Twente & Steve McClaren’s bizarre up-and-down career

 • • • •

 Yet the team worked and it was unquestionably McClaren’s construction.
-Despite spending less than 40% the amount Ajax did during his time at Twente – and turning a £10.4million profit in net spend terms, more than any other side except Heerenveen – McClaren did wonders in the transfer market and signed seven of his first-choice title-winning side.
+Despite spending less than 40 per cent of what Ajax did during his time at Twente – and turning a £10.4million profit in net spend terms, more than any other side except Heerenveen – McClaren worked wonders to sign seven of his first-choice title-winning side.

 As in the UEFA Cup with Middlesbrough, McClaren’s side made an incredible habit of winning games from behind, with Bryan Ruiz scoring a number of crucial goals.